 The social media company SocialFlow calculated during the campaign that Trump was getting more than three times more free exposure on social media than Clinton.
 The company found that, by January, he had become “the most talked-about person on the planet.”

-with New York Times reporter Michael Barbaro (between breaks to check Twitter), Trump said that before social media, his only option was to sue his rivals.
+Last year, in an interview with New York Times reporter Michael Barbaro (between breaks to check Twitter), Trump said that before social media, his only option was to sue his rivals.
 But with the modern ability to argue on social platforms, he felt he had “more power than they do.”

 In his first interview as President-elect, the famously wealth-obsessed businessman reported that he believed social media is more powerful than money.
 “The fact that I have such power in terms of numbers with Facebook, Twitter, Instagram, etc., I think it helped me win all of these races where they’re spending much more money than I spent,” Trump said.
 (His campaign spent about half as much as Clinton’s).
 Trump also appreciated the ability to bypass the filter of the traditional media and speak directly to citizens via social media, describing his large Twitter following (in a tweet) as “like having your own newspaper.”

 Like Trump, Obama started as an outsider candidate whose unlikely rise was fueled by the savvy use of social media, suggesting the beginnings of a pattern.
 In 2008, Barack Obama had 112,474 Twitter followers, while John McCain had a mere 4,603.
 On the then-more popular platform Facebook, Obama had 2,379,102 supporters, compared to McCain’s 620,359.
 (Past studies have also found that opposition politicians in Congress tend to use social media more than their counterparts, “as an instrument for voicing dissent directly to the public.”)

-If social media serves to broaden the pool of potential politicians by allowing candidates to get their ideas to the American people -- and to run less expensive campaigns -- how has it damaged the country?
+If social media serves to broaden the pool of potential politicians by allowing candidates to get their ideas to the American people – and to run less expensive campaigns – how has it damaged the country?